Twa: Uganda

-They are believed to have lived in the Bwindi Impenetrable and Mgahinga National parks that border the Democratic Republic of Congo (DRC) and Rwanda living mainly in areas bordering other Bantu Tribes.
+They are believed to have lived in the Bwindi Impenetrable and Mgahinga National parks that border the Democratic Republic of the Congo (DRC) and Rwanda living mainly in areas bordering other Bantu Tribes.

 In 1992 the Bwindi Impenetrable Forest became a national park and a World Heritage Site to protect the 350 endangered mountain gorillas within its boundaries.
 As a result, the Batwa were evicted from the park.
 Since they had no title to the land, they were given no compensation.
 The Batwa became conservation refugees in an unforested environment unfamiliar to them.
 Poverty, drugs and alcohol abuse were rampant, as well as a lack of education facilities, HIV as well as violence and discrimination against women and girls were higher among Batwa communities than among the neighboring Bantu communities.

 Rwanda

 The Twa People of Rwanda are connected to a broader population of Twa peoples, and one of three main ethnic groups, alongside the Hutu and the Tutsi.

-Twa dancers performing in Rwanda, symbolizing the community's rich cultural heritage and historical significance.